George Gordon McCrae: Early life

-McCrae was born in Leith, Scotland; his father was Andrew Murison McCrae, a writer; his mother was Georgiana McCrae, a painter.
-George attended a preparatory school in London, and later received lessons from his mother.
-Georgiana and her four sons emigrated to Melbourne in 1841 following her husband who emigrated in 1839.
+George Gordon McCrae was born in Leith, Scotland on 29 May 1833.
+His father was Andrew Murison McCrae, a writer and his mother was Georgiana McCrae, a painter.
+McCrae attended a preparatory school in London, and later received lessons from his mother.
+Georgiana and her four sons emigrated to Melbourne in 1841, following her husband who had emigrated in 1839.

 Career

 After a few years as a surveyor, McCrae joined the Victorian Government service, eventually becoming Deputy Registrar-General, and also a prominent figure in literary circles.
 Most of his leisure time was spent in writing.
 His first published work was Two Old Men's Tales of Love and War (London, 1865).

 His son Hugh McCrae, also a poet, produced a volume of memoirs (My Father and My Father's Friends) about George and his association with such literary figures as Henry Kendall, Adam Lindsay Gordon, Richard Henry Horne and Marcus Clarke.

-George McCrae wrote novels, stories, poetry, and travel sketches, and illustrated books.
+McCrae wrote novels, stories, poetry, and travel sketches, and illustrated books.
 After his retirement, unpublished manuscripts entitled 'Reminiscences—Experiences not Exploits' contain detailed descriptions of events from his youth and present a record of the early European part of Melbourne country-side.